rakhaviantoni/create-viant-app/README.md

 ## ✨ Introduction

-Viant is a modern, fast, and lightweight React template builder designed to get you up and running with a well-structured React application in seconds.
+Viant is a modern, fast, and lightweight web application template builder designed to get you up and running with a well-structured application in seconds.
+It supports various frameworks like React, Preact, Vue, Svelte, Solid, and Vanilla JavaScript/TypeScript.
 It leverages the latest technologies and best practices to provide an exceptional developer experience.

 ## 🚀 Quick Start